Stefan Szefer

-Stefan Szefer (also known as Steve Shafer or Shaffer) (born May 8, 1942 in Poland) is a former Polish American soccer defender.
+Stefan Rudolf Szefer (born May 8, 1942), also known as Steve Shafer or Shaffer, is a former soccer player who played as a defender.
 He earned six caps during his career, three with Poland and three with the United States.

 Club career

-Most sources for Szefer’s early career are in Polish.
+Most sources for Szefer's early career are in Polish.
 In 1964, he was with Śląsk Wrocław.
 He then played for ŁKS Łódź from 1966 to 1968.
 In 1968, Szefer moved to the Chicago Mustangs of the North American Soccer League.
 The Mustangs folded at the end of the season.
 He then moved to Dutch club MVV Maastricht for two seasons, scoring two goals as a left back.
-In 1971, Szefer moved back to Chicago where he played for two amateur teams, Chicago Wisla (1971-1973) and the Ukrainian Lions (1973-1975).
+In 1971, Szefer moved back to Chicago where he played for two amateur teams, Chicago Wisla (1971–1973) and the Ukrainian Lions (1973–1975).
 In 1975, he signed with the expansion Chicago Sting of the NASL.
 In May 1976, Szefer joined the Chicago Cats of the American Soccer League, but returned to the Sting for the 1977 season.
 Szefer played outdoor for the Sting until 1979.
-He returned briefly in 1980 to play for them during the 1980-1981 NASL indoor season.
+He returned briefly in 1980 to play for them during the 1980–1981 NASL indoor season.